ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 78-81
+GENERATED FROM PYTHON SOURCE LINES 85-89

 ``nb_colors``
 -------------
-The ``nb_colors`` parameter allows to change the number of colors used to display the shots.
+The ``nb_colors`` parameter allows you to change the number of colors used from the specified color palette to display the shots.

 ..
-GENERATED FROM PYTHON SOURCE LINES 81-84
+GENERATED FROM PYTHON SOURCE LINES 89-92

 .. code-block:: Python

     show_traj(traj, "nb_colors", [1, 4, 10])